 This version has tiles instead of stickers.
 Has 12 distinct colors.

-A low quality clone that measures approximately 10cm along each edge and is decorated with reflective stickers.
+A low quality clone, decorated with reflective stickers.

 Pyramorphix Clone Key Chain

-A low quality clone that measures approximately 5cm along each edge and is decorated with reflective stickers.
+A low quality clone that measures approximately 50 mm along each edge and is decorated with reflective stickers.